MethHouseTestHouse/MethHouseTestHouse.github.io/README.md

 - **Name:** Jace
 - **ID**: MethHouseTestHouse
 - **E-Mail:** methhousetesthouse@gmail.com
 - **Notes:** Please note that certain aspects of this website may not accurately reflect current information.
-This intentional omission is to ensure that specific personal details remain private and are not easily accessible.
+This intentional omission ensures that specific personal details remain private and are not easily accessible.

-Tempary portfolio website.
+Tempary portfolio website and playground.

 ## Features